ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 ### Ratcheting

-A substantial difference between both `rule` and `token` is that they do not backtrack by default.
+A substantial difference between both `rule` and `token` and what most users of older relgular expression engines might expect is that they do not backtrack by default.
 They merely seek the longest match.
 If you want backtracking, you can enable it with `:!ratchet` as described in the **Adverbs** section, below.
-Perl 6 provides an additional keyword, `regex` which enables backtracking by default.

 As an example, the rule or token:

     a*ab

-Will never match "aab" unless you enable `:!ratchet` mode because the `a*` consumes the "aa" and then the second `a` in the rule/token does not match.
-Ratcheting in this way is very useful for parsing, but is rarely what traditional regular expression users expect, so whatever mechanism a language uses to integrate regexes, where it appears to be more traditional regular-expression-like, it should probably enable ratcheting.
+Will never match "aab" unless you enable backtracking mode because the `a*` consumes the "aa" and then the second `a` in the rule/token does not match.
+Ratcheting in this way is very useful for parsing, but is rarely what traditional regular expression users expect, so whatever mechanism a language uses to integrate regexes, where it appears to be more traditional and regular-expression-like, it should probably enable ratcheting.
+Perl 6 provides an additional keyword, `regex` which enables backtracking by default (in addition to turning off significant whitespace).

 ### Significant whitespace